-Both the Complainant and Respondent may select an Advisor of his or her choice from within or outside the College community throughout any investigative or student conduct process.
+Both the Complainant and Respondent may select an Advisor of his or her choice from within or outside the College community throughout any proceeding (see definition of proceeding below) or student conduct process.
 The Advisor’s role is primarily a support for the student.
-The Advisor may be present during the investigation or hearing process, but may not directly participate in the investigation or hearing process, which limitation includes questioning witnesses or the other party, presenting evidence or advocating with the investigator and/or Student Conduct Board Members, as well as such other restrictions as the College may determine appropriate in particular circumstances.
+The Advisor may be present during the investigation or hearing process, but may not directly participate in the investigation or hearing process, which limitation includes questioning witnesses or the other party, presenting evidence or advocating for the student to the investigator and/or Student Conduct Board Members, as well as such other restrictions as the College may determine appropriate in particular circumstances.
 Delays will not normally be allowed because of scheduling conflicts with Advisors.

 For a list of Lycoming College’s faculty/staff Advisors, please contact the Associate Dean of Students and Deputy Title IX Coordinator, Katharina Matic at firstname.lastname@example.org.
 Students are not limited to these Advisors.
 Students may choose any Advisor, such as another student, faculty or staff member at Lycoming College or someone from outside of the institution, such as a friend, counselor or attorney.

 After receiving information of an alleged sexual misconduct incident, there will be a prompt, fair and impartial proceeding.
 Proceeding means all activities related to a resolution of an institutional disciplinary complaint, including fact-finding investigations, formal or informal meetings, and hearings.
 Proceeding does not include communications and meetings between college officials and Complainant that concern Complainant’s accommodations or protective measures to be provided.
 Generally, the investigation will be conducted by one or two staff members who receive annual training on the issues related to dating violence, domestic violence, sexual assault and stalking and how to conduct an investigation and hearing process.